kumkumsharma00024-arch/talwind-project/README.md

-# talwind-project
+# Tailwind-project
-practice projects using tailwind
+Practice projects using Tailwind